Pasquotank County assistance programs.

 - Weatherization and information on energy assistance for the Pasquotank County region.

 - Other social services for Elizabeth City and nearby towns include Head Start, information on job search programs, Food Stamps applications, details on local community clinics and much more.
-Read Economic Improvement Council.
+Read more on Economic Improvement Council.

 Cornerstone Missionary Baptist (dial 252-335-5838) helps people of all backgrounds, religions, and more who need some form of financial help and support.
 They can direct individuals to housing, free food, and energy bill programs.
+Or get clothes, basic household supplies and other free stuff from the charity.

 Elizabeth City Housing Authority (252-335-5411) offers the needy access to rental assistance programs, section 8 housing, and counseling.
+There are income based homes and apartments in the region.